Tino De Angelis: Scheme exposed

+De Angelis was charged with 19 counts of fraud and conspiracy for forging warehouse receipts.
+He pled guilty to four charges and was sentenced to 20 years, with an expected serving time of seven years.

 The swindle was documented in detail by Norman C. Miller in The Great Salad Oil Swindle (Baltimore, MD: Coward McCann Books, 1965).
 The book is based on Miller's coverage of the story in the Wall Street Journal, which won a Pulitzer Prize in 1964.